GautierCo/ressources/README.md

-# libraries
+# Ressources JS fullstack

-This is an attempt to categorise different Libraries
+This is an attempt to categorise different ressources for fullstack developper JS

 ## Table of Contents